 People flying into Nagoya will arrive at the Chubu Centrair International Airport.
 There are several ways to get to downtown Nagoya from the airport.

 BY TRAIN: This is the fastest and most convenient way of getting to the city from the airport.
 The Meitetsu Railway Company offers direct services from Chubu Airport to Meitetsu Nagoya Station.
 The fastest is the μ Sky Limited Express.
-It takes just 28 minutes and costs JPY 1,230.
-Other limited express trains take 35 minutes and cost just JPY 870 (regular class).
-You can purchase tickets at the gate or in advance through Klook or KKday.
+It’ll get you into the city in about 28 minutes.
+You can purchase tickets at the gate or in advance through Klook.

 BY BUS: You can also travel by bus from the airport to the Meitetsu Bus Center which is located right next to Nagoya Station.
-The hourly Centrair Limousine Bus sevice takes 88 minutes and costs JPY 1,200 for adults and JPY 600 for children.
+The hourly Centrair Limousine Bus service will get you into the city in around 88 minutes.
 There are 14 roundtrips everyday and you can purchase your tickets on the spot.

 BY PRIVATE TRANSFER: Like taxis, going by private transfer is convenient but expensive.
 Prices vary depending on where you’re going and the size of your group.
 You can check for rates and book a private transfer on Klook or Get Your Guide.

 Although you can fly into Chubu Airport, many people will already be in Japan and will probably take a train to Nagoya.
 If that’s the case, then you can check hyperdia.com for train routes and schedules.

 If you’ll be doing a multi-city tour across Japan, then you may be interested in purchasing a JR Pass.
 It’ll give you unlimited use of all JR trains for the duration of your pass.
 You can purchase 7-, 14-, or 21-day JR passes through Klook or Japan Rail Pass.